wcj365/healthcare/prep_notes/online_session_04.md

 In Healthcare Informatics, we tend to focus more on digital technologies.
 Health Information Technology (HIT) includes EHR, CDS, HIE, Interoperability standards, FHIR, ICD, etc, BAN, etc.

 ## Culture and Technology (Yin and Yang)
+- Tchnology does wonders our quantity/quality of life and quantity/quality of care
+- Americans tend to value, trust, and rely more on technology
+- We tend to be less concerned about the side effects of technology on culture

 Introducing a book by Neil Postman (late NYU professor) [Technopoly: The Surrender of Culture to Technology] https://en.wikipedia.org/wiki/Technopoly